Notice of Pre-AIA or AIA Status

 obtaining, by the one or more processors for each textual content segment of the plurality of textual content segments, visual content [or] audio content related to each respective textual content segment (paragraphs 0011, 0024, 0026: augmented content is retrieved/obtained based upon features of the reference content (such as in response to user selection/request) and the augmented content can include visual or audio or text data deemed related to the text of reference content);

-generating, by the one or more processors, target content for an audio [or] visual display of the web-based resource, wherein generating the target content comprises combining at least a portion of each respective textual content segment from the plurality of textual content segments with the visual content [or] the audio content related to the respective textual content segment (Fig. 14, paragraphs 0011, 0024, 0026, 0139: target content is generated by referencing not only the text content segment(s) of the reference content, the retrieved visual or audio content, but also further combined with additional preference layout augmentation data (such as visibility)); and
+generating, by the one or more processors, … for an audio [or] visual display of the web-based resource, wherein generating comprises integrating … at least a portion of [a] textual content segment with the visual content [or] the audio content related to the respective textual content segment (Fig. 14, paragraphs 0011, 0024, 0026, 0139: target content is generated by referencing not only the text content segment(s) of the reference content, the retrieved visual or audio content, but also further combined with additional preference layout augmentation data (such as visibility)); and

 providing, by the one or more processors, data descriptive of the generated target content to a computing device for presentation of the audio [or] visual display of the web-based resource (Fig 14: the generated content is visually displayed/displayed in the form of a combined display with the obtained and reference content and optionally based on the additional preference rendering/layout data.
 It is noted that the claimed ‘computing device’ does not specify whether this ‘computing device’ also includes the claimed ‘processors’, and the examiner will make the interpretation that the ‘providing’ step can generate and provide/access the ‘data’ to a computing device also having the claimed ‘processors’).

-Yet Salama teaches analyze … a web-based resource …; and extract … from the web-based resource… (Abstract, paragraph 0002, 0029: text content from web sites can be included for analysis and extraction); obtaining … visual and audio content, … generating … target content for audio and visual content display … wherein generating the target content comprises … segments with the visual content and the audio content (Abstract, paragraph 0029 and 0033: multimedia content (audio and video) is combined/generated with analyzed text and displayed to a computing device).
+Yet Salama teaches analyze … a web-based resource …, … wherein the web-based resource is configured for a singular display of a plurality of textual content segments;; and extract … from the web-based resource… (Abstract, paragraph 0002, 0029, Fig 9: text content from a displayed web resource can be included for analysis and extraction); obtaining … visual and audio content, … generating … target content for audio and visual content display … wherein generating the target content comprises … segments with the visual content and the audio content (Abstract, paragraph 0029 and 0033: multimedia content (audio and video) is combined/generated with analyzed text and displayed to a computing device).

 It would have been obvious to one of ordinary skill in the art before the effective filing of the invention to have modified Elassaad’s ability to process text from a resource and obtain audio or video to generate target content including the text and obtained content (of audio or video), such that the resource could be a web based type resource and the obtained content includes both visual and audio (multimedia content) when generating the target content with the text, as taught by Salama.
 The combination would have allowed Elassaad to have promoted a better understanding of contents without having to manually search the web (Salama, paragraph 0002).